Norah Chambers: Career

+Personal life

 Chambers married engineer John Lawrence Chambers in 1930 Malaya and they had a daughter Sally in 1933.
 She taught violin locally.

-After the Japanese invasion, Chambers traveled for five days through the jungle from Malaya to Singapore and succeeded in getting her daughter evacuated to Perth in Australia.
-She was also evacuated but the Vyner Brooke, her ship, was bombed and destroyed.
+During World War II, Chambers traveled for five days through the jungle from Malaya to Singapore and succeeded in getting her daughter evacuated to Perth in Australia.
+She was also evacuated but her ship, Vyner Brooke, was bombed and destroyed.
 She was interned in a Japanese prisoner of war camp, her husband sent to another.
-In 1943, she founded a vocal orchestra with Margaret Dryburgh, writing out the music from memory.
-Chambers was reunited with her family and returned to Malaya.
-She retired in 1952 to Jersey where she composed music for, and directed the St. Mark's Church choir in St. Helier.
-After the war the music produced in the camps was performed widely.
+After the war, Chambers was reunited with her family and returned to Malaya.

+She retired in 1952 to Jersey.

+Legacy

+After the war, her music produced in the camps was performed widely.
 Her work and time in the camp was the inspiration for the film Paradise Road.